Complex box bounds for real maps: Introduction and statement of the main results

-So the purpose of this paper is to treat all situations in a fully unified manner, dealing with non-renormalizable and renormalizable maps, and irrespective of the combinatorics, through essentially the same inductive framework.
-The methods we develop allow us to deal with critical points of any (integral) order.
+The purpose of this paper is to treat all situations in a fully unified manner, dealing with non-renormalizable and renormalizable maps, with any combinatorics, through essentially the same inductive framework.
+The methods we develop allow us to deal with critical points of any (integer) order.
 The construction builds on the one given in Sections 8 to 11 of \cite{KSS}, but encompasses the infinitely renormalizable case, and overcomes the issues which arise from the presence of odd critical points.
-Another important feature of the proof is that it allows one to associate asymptotically holomorphic complex box mappings to $C^3$ maps, see Theorem \ref{thm:asymptotic box mapping}.
-This is also an important reason why we did not take short-cuts which would not work in the setting of a map which is asymptotically holomorphic along the real line.
-In these senses, this paper is the complex counterpart of \cite{vSV}.
-By methods that are by now standard, see for instance \cite{LS-lf}, \cite{Shen-lf} and \cite{KS}, the results of this paper imply \begin{thm} Suppose that $f$ is a real polynomial with real critical points.
-Then the Julia set of $f$ is locally connected, and $f$ supports no invariant line field on its Julia set. \end{thm} Before now, in the multi-critical case, such results were only known when all critical points were of even order.
-The methods of this paper also apply to real rational maps, circle maps with periodic points and Blaschke products.
-These results can also be applied to a large class of real transcendental maps, see \cite{RvS1} and \cite{RvS2}.
-Another motivation is to extend results about monotonicity of entropy for real polynomials with only real critical points, see \cite{BvS} to real polynomials with non-real critical points.
-This is work in progress by the 2nd author joint with Cheraghi.
+Another important feature of the proof is that it allows one to associate quasiregular box mappings to $C^3$ maps, see Theorem \ref{thm:asymptotic box mapping}.
+This is also an important reason why we did not aim for short-cuts in the proof in the setting of real analytic maps, which do not generalize to the setting of maps with asymptotically holomorphic extensions.
+In this paper we will not discuss complex bounds for smooth homeomorphisms of the circle, but merely refer to \cite{dFdM1,dFdM,Ya}.

-The results in this paper are an important ingredient in quasi-symmetric rigidity.
-In fact, one of the main motivation for wanting to treat the infinitely renormalizable and the real analytic case in a unified manner is the following result:
+For unicritical, (at most) finitely renormalizable complex polynomials without neutral periodic orbits, moduli bounds were proved in \cite{KL-lc}.
+We should emphasise that complex bounds do not hold in general for complex maps; there are infinitely renormalizable complex quadratic maps for which complex bounds are known to fail, see for example \cite{Le2}.
+However, they do hold for unicritical maps with certain combinatorics, see \cite{Ka,KL2,KL3}.
+For an early work on non-renormalizable mappings with specific combinatorics, where the shape of puzzle pieces was well controlled we draw the readers attention to \cite{Sm2}.